All the answers to your frequently asked questions.

 Recovering our fixed costs appropriately through the facilities charge reduces our risk of being dependent on weather extremes and allows us to collect our real costs of service each and every month.
 This approach also provides to you, our members, greater consistency in your billing each month and fairness.
 You can be confident knowing you are paying your “fair share” for your particular class of service.
 Learn more about your electric bill here.

-Electric cooperatives like PVREA are not-for-profit organizations.
-Any margins related to the sale of electric service remaining after all expenses have been paid, are returned to the members in proportion to their electrical usage.
-After reviewing the cooperatives financial standing, the Board of Directors can declare a retirement, whereby all or part of your share is returned to you, the member.
-Learn more about capital credits.
+PVREA belongs to the community it serves, so any margins remaining after all expenses have been paid are returned to the members in proportion to their electrical usage.
+After reviewing the cooperatives financial standing, the Board of Directors can declare a retirement, where all or part of your share is returned to you, the member.
+Learn more about member credits.

 Unfortunately not at this time.
 Billing cycles and subsequently, due dates, are determined by your service location.
 However, we will continue to monitor the feasibility of this feature for the future.